 Many gadgets require batteries to work but don’t come with any.
 Not having batteries is the fastest way to kill your celebratory holiday vibes, so make sure to stock up on batteries of all sizes so you’ll be ready to power on all your devices from the moment you rip them out of the wrapping paper.

-- Rechargeable AA Batteries: These are the most common type of battery that the majority of electronics use.
+- Rechargeable AA Batteries: These are the most common type of batteries that the majority of electronics use.
 So if you aren’t sure which batteries to grab, this 16-pack of pre-charged AmazonBasics 2000mAh batteries is your best bet.